 Celebrate the start of Manchester International Festival 2023 with Each Tiny Drop, a joyful gathering on the banks of the River Medlock at Mayfield Park, highlighting togetherness, cycles and connection, with ourselves, each other, water and nature.

-Just as rivers from all over the world flow into our seas and oceans, in true MIF spirit, This Tiny Drop will celebrate how people all over the world flow and join together too, not only with one another, but with the water that makes up 71 percent of our planet.
+Just as rivers from all over the world flow into our seas and oceans, in true MIF spirit, Each Tiny Drop will celebrate how people all over the world flow and join together too, not only with one another, but with the water that makes up 71 percent of our planet.

 Speaking about the event, artist Risham Syed says: